rohanthewiz/LinodeHugoNginx/Host a Static Website with Hugo and NGINX.md

   <img src="/images/CSSLink.jpg" alt="Page source with correct CSS" />
 </p>

-### Tips and Tricks
+## Tips and Tricks

 Much like installing any other software, setting up Hugo can present unexpected challenges.
 A few of the most typical issues are addressed here.

-#### Config File not Found Error
+### Config File not Found Error

 Running the command to start the Hugo server from outside the Hugo directory will result in a Config file not found error.
 Change into the Hugo directory before attempting to start the Hugo server.

     Error: Unable to locate Config file.
 Perhaps you need to create a new site.
        Run `hugo help new` for details.
 (Config File "config" Not Found in "[/home/username]")

-#### Hugo Server did not Shutdown Using CTRL+C
+### Hugo Server did not Shutdown Using **CTRL+C**

-There are times when shutting down the server with Ctrl + C doesn't do the trick.
-This will be apparent the next time we attempt to start-up.
-The console will display something to the effect, "Web Server is available at `http://localhost:12345`.
-Port 12345, in this example, is clearly not the desired port.
+There are times when shutting down the server with **CTRL+C** doesn't do the trick.
+This may be apparent the next time we attempt to start-up the Hugo server.
+For example, the Terminal console may display something to the effect, "Web Server is available at `http://localhost:12345`".

+Here is the scenario that can result in this condition:
+1. **CTRL+C** was used to shutdown the Hugo server.
+2. We regained the command prompt and so think the server stopped running
+3. Later, we issue the command to start the Hugo server and get the console output, "Web Server is available at `http://localhost:12345`".

+This scenario means that the server did not shutdown as expected with **CTRL+C** and so an error statement was issued and a new server instance was created at port 12345.

     ERROR 2017/12/30 12:18:30 port 1313 already in use, attempting to use an available port Started building sites ...

+For the purposes of this guide, Hugo running at any port other than port 1313 is not desired.
+This is because our Nginx server configuration expects that the Hugo server will be running at port 1313.
+Nginx server block configuration is set to `proxy_pass http://127.0.0.1:1313;`.

 It is now necessary to shutdown the server running on port 1313.
 Shutting down the process on port 1313 can be done with: